Hanukkah - The Jewish Saturnalia

 In the Midrash (Bamidbar Rabbah 15:7) the seven lamps of the Menorah are compared to the seven planets listed above.
 The Talmud goes much further in commenting on the symbolism of the lights of the Menorah and the planets associated with them.
 In Tractate Shabbat 156a we find the following commentary.

 This Talmudic entry sounds very much like Babylonian astrology, looking to the hour and day of one’s birth to forecast what a person’s life and character will be.
 It can hardly be coincidental that Mercury is mentioned as the Sun’s scribe, and the Romans held Mercury to be the messenger of the gods.
+Of Mars it was said, “He who is born under Mars will be a shedder of blood.”
+Mars was the god of war to the Romans.
 There is clear evidence of idolatrous influences in the opinions of the rabbis which are recorded in the Talmud, and Midrash.
 This influence is even more pronounced in the Kabbalistic writings of the Jews.
 The primary document of Kabbalistic teaching, The Zohar, makes the following comment regarding the candlestick in the Jewish Temple: "These lamps, like the planets above, receive their light from the sun."

 Modern Freemasonry is derived from Kabbalah.
 We can therefore look to the writings of Freemasonry to discern what the Jewish mystics believed about the planets and their relationship to the golden candlestick, or menorah, that Moses commanded to be built.
 Frank C. Higgins in his book The Beginning of Masonry, published in 1916, writes the following regarding the Jewish seven-branched candlestick (the illustration is taken from his book):